This post may contain affiliate links. Please see my disclosure policy for details.

 2. Spot The Shambles smallest resident at number 10

-You may walk straight past this house on the Shambles, so keep a look out for the smallest resident living at number 10.
+You may walk straight past this house on the Shambles, so keep a lookout for the smallest resident living at number 10.
+It’s a great place to see the magic of Harry Potter in York.

 The door is right under the Potions Cauldron, who are proud residents at number 9 ¾!